mnabialek/laravel-sql-logger/readme.md

     SQL_LOG_SEPARATE_ARTISAN=false
     ```

     and adjust values to your needs.
+You can skip variables for which you want to use default values.

     If you have also `.env.sample` it's also recommended to add those entries also in `.env.sample` file just to make sure everyone know about those env variables.
-Be aware that `SQL_LOG_DIRECTORY` is directory inside storage directory.
+Be aware that `SQL_LOGGER_DIRECTORY` is directory inside storage directory.
 If you want you can change it editing `config/sql_logger.php` file.

+    To find out more about those setting please take a look at [Configuration file](publish/config/sql_logger.php)

 6. Make sure directory specified in `.env` file exists in storage path and you have valid file permissions to create and modify files in this directory (If it does not exist this package will automatically create it when needed but it's recommended to create it manually with valid file permissions)